lavaeater/suburban-commando/README.md

 - [x] Tower should be able to target enemies
 - [x] Tower should be able to fire at enemies

-### HUD
-Simply an overlay or something like that, displaying ammo, health, score, objectives and such.

 ### Splash screen
 Player select, character select.